 Types of Bank-Owned Life Insurance Policies

-- General account BOLI: The bank’s cash value is held in the insurance carrier’s general account, meaning the insurer guarantees a minimum rate of return and assumes the investment risk.
+- General account BOLI.
+The insurance carrier’s general account holds the bank’s cash value.
+This means the insurer guarantees a minimum rate of return and assumes the investment risk.
 It’s a popular choice for banks that prioritize stability and predictable growth over higher potential returns.

-- Hybrid account BOLI: A hybrid policy blends features of both general and separate account BOLI, offering a middle ground between guaranteed returns and market-based growth.
-Part of the cash value is held in the insurer’s general account for stability, while the remainder is invested in a separate account for additional return potential.
+- Hybrid account BOLI.
+A hybrid policy blends features of both general and separate account BOLI.
+It serves as a middle ground between guaranteed returns and market-based growth.
+Part of the cash value goes to the insurer’s general account for stability.
+It then invests the remainder in a separate account for additional return potential.

 Tax Considerations for Bank-Owned Life Insurance Policies

-One of the primary tax benefits of BOLI is that the cash value inside the policy grows on a tax-deferred basis.
-This means the bank doesn’t owe income taxes on the gains as they accumulate, allowing the investment to compound more efficiently over time.
+One of the primary tax benefits of BOLI is that the policy’s cash value grows on a tax-deferred basis.
+This means the bank doesn’t owe income taxes on the gains as they accumulate.
+Therefore, the investment compounds more efficiently over time.
 Compared to taxable investment alternatives, this deferral can result in significantly higher net returns over the life of the policy.

-When an insured employee passes away, the death benefit paid to the bank is generally received free of federal income tax.
-This allows the bank to recover its investment in the policy and then some, with the full proceeds available to offset employee benefit costs or strengthen the balance sheet.
+When an insured employee passes away, the death benefit paid to the bank is generally free of federal income tax.
+2 This allows the bank to recover its investment in the policy and then some.
+The full proceeds are then available to offset employee benefit costs or strengthen the balance sheet.

 Risks and Considerations of a Bank-Owned Life Insurance Policy

 One of the biggest drawbacks of BOLI is that it ties up capital for a long period of time.
 Unlike more liquid assets on a bank’s balance sheet, BOLI is designed to be held until the insured employee dies.
-Surrendering a policy early not only triggers taxable gains, but may also come with surrender charges from the insurance carrier, further reducing the bank’s net return.
+Surrendering a policy early not only triggers taxable gains but may also come with surrender charges from the insurance carrier.
+This further reduces the bank’s net return.

-When a bank purchases BOLI, it’s placing a significant amount of trust, and money, in the financial strength of the insurance company issuing the policy.
+When a bank purchases BOLI, it places significant trust and money in the issuing company’s financial strength.
 If the carrier experiences financial difficulties or becomes insolvent, the bank’s cash value and future death benefit could be at risk.
 This is particularly relevant for general account BOLI, where the policy’s value is directly tied to the insurer’s general fund.

 Bottom Line

-Bank-owned life insurance is a widely used and financially efficient tool that helps banks offset the costs of employee benefits while adding a stable, tax-advantaged asset to their balance sheets.
-With options ranging from conservative general account policies to more growth-oriented separate and hybrid structures, banks can tailor their BOLI programs to match their specific risk tolerance and financial goals.
+Bank-owned life insurance is a popular and financially efficient tool that helps banks offset the costs of employee benefits while adding a stable, tax-advantaged asset to their balance sheets.
+With conservative general account policies and more growth-oriented separate and hybrid structures available, banks can tailor BOLI programs to their specific risk tolerance and financial goals.
 However, the benefits come with real trade-offs, including limited liquidity, carrier credit risk, regulatory obligations and potential ethical concerns.

 Life Insurance Tips

 - Your selection of an insurance policy can have a major impact on your finances, as well as your beneficiaries’ finances.
 If you’re unsure of which policy to go with, a financial advisor may be able to help.
 Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area.
+You can then interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, begin now.

 - Want a better way to understand how much life insurance you should buy?
 Our free life insurance calculator can give you a solid estimate of what’s right for you and your loved ones.